 A significant upgrade to the Crozet WTP was completed in 2018 related to the Stage 2 Disinfection Byproducts Rule.
 An advanced treatment process that employs granular activated carbon (GAC) was installed to provide higher quality water.
 In particular, the concentration of disinfection byproducts (TTHMs and HAAs; see discussion of contaminants) has been significantly reduced.
-In addition to lowering these chemical compounds, GAC serves as a barrier to other potential contaminants and improves certain taste and odor issues.
+In addition to lowering these chemical compounds, GAC serves as a barrier to other potential contaminants such as PFAS compounds, pharmaceuticals, and other emerging contaminants of concern.
+GAC also improves certain taste and odor issues.